-Analysis of mesocosm experiment. – We calculated the growth rate of algae in the experiment, using the initial July algal abundance from each mesocosm as the initial abundance, the measured week 1 or 3 algal abundance as the post-treatment abundance, and the days between the beginning of the experiment and relevant sample date as the growth period.
-This growth rate was analyzed using generalized least squares models, similarly to the procedure described above.
-Analyses were performed and visualized using the nlme and ggplot2 packages in R, (The R Foundation for Statistical Computing 2012).

-In our analyses of mesocosm algal abundance, the independent variables were tadpole abundance and mayfly presence (because the abundance of mayflies varied over the course of the experiment).
-We included an interaction term between consumers, because of the potential for tadpoles to either facilitate or interfere with mayfly grazing.
-We used a similar approach to fitting linear models as outlined above.
-We included covariates for duration of algal growth (days) and for the initial abundance of algae (log AFDM) in each mesocosm; we allowed variance to differ with respect to consumer presence-absence or abundance. .
-Due to the high mortality of mayflies, we repeated this analysis using final mayfly abundance rather than mayfly presence-absence.

-For the mesocosm experiment, we analyzed the response of tadpole body sizes to interspecific competition with mayflies.
-The tadpole body size metrics of length and wet weight were correlated (e.g. Spearman’s rank correlation, ρbody length-wet weight = 0.6, p < 0.001), so we analyzed body length alone.
-The mean sizes of tadpoles in each mesocosm were compared between the mayfly presence-absence treatment using analysis of variance (ANOVA).
-We also analyzed mayfly length as a response to tadpole presence, and because the mayfly mortality created a gradient in mayfly abundance, we could also examine both the effects on mayfly body size of intraspecific competition and interspecific competition with tadpoles.
-We used both a one-way ANOVA, with tadpole presence as the categorical predictor variable, and an ANCOVA, with tadpole presence as a categorical independent variable and final mayfly abundance as a continuous covariate.
+Analysis of mesocosm experiment. – One of the key response variables in this experiment was algal growth rate, which was calculated as r (growth rate) = [ln (algal AFDM at time t)/(algal AFDM at beginning of experiment)]/time in days.
+The effects of treatment on algal growth were examined using generalized least squares models, similar to the procedures described above.
+The independent variables in these analyses were tadpole total biomass, the presence vs. absence of mayflies (because of widely varying densities over the course of the experiment), and their interaction effect, with allowances for different variances across consumer levels.
+Covariates included in initial models included the duration of algal growth (days) and log initial algal AFDM.
+I also repeated this analysis using final mayfly abundance rather than mayfly presence-absence as an independent variable.
+Analyses were performed and visualized using the nlme and ggplot2 packages in R (The R Foundation for Statistical Computing 2012).I also analyzed the responses of tadpole and mayfly lengths to competition.
+In these analyses, I used the mean lengths of tadpoles or mayflies in each mesocosm as response variables.
+The effects of heterospecific competitor presence on consumer length was evaluated using one-way analysis of variance (ANOVA) and, in addition, the effects of final mayfly AFDM and tadpole presence on mayfly length were examined using an ANCOVA.

 Results

-Field enclosure experiment. – Tadpoles and mayflies had negative but inconsistent effects on the abundance of algae in field enclosures (Figure 2).
-Effects were more distinct in LeConte; the effects of both consumers were more variable in Spur (Figures 2 and 3).
-The best-fit model (Table 2) included a random intercept for experimental block, which allowed mean algal abundance to differ among blocks; lake, tadpole abundance, and mayfly abundance were fixed effects (Table 3).
-Repeating the analysis using consumer biomasses, rather than densities, produced essentially the same result, so we do not report details of those results.
-When we analyzed algal abundance controlled for within-lake variability (the difference between algal abundance in enclosures and in adjacent mesh bags), only mayflies had a negative effect on algal abundance.
-There was a considerable effect of lake, as the variance in location-within-lake controlled algal abundance was an order of magnitude higher in Spur than in LeConte.
-The best fit linear mixed effects model of controlled algal abundance (Table 4) included fixed effects for mayfly abundance and for duration of block.
-The model also included a random intercept that allowed the controlled algal abundance to differ with respect to experimental block, nested within lake, and allowed variance of controlled algal abundance to differ among experimental blocks and between lakes (Table 5, Figure 4).
+Field enclosure experiment. – Tadpoles and mayflies had negative but inconsistent effects on algal biomass in field enclosures, with grazer impacts being more pronounced in Le Conte than Spur Lakes (Figure 2).
+The best-fit model (Table 2) included a random intercept for time block and the fixed effects of lake, tadpole density, and mayfly density (Table 3).
+Repeating the analysis using measured consumer biomasses, rather than targeted densities, as independent variables produced essentially the same result.
+When we used the difference between algal biomass in enclosures and in adjacent mesh bags as the response variable, only mayfly density had a significant negative effect on algal biomass.
+Although there was no main effect of lake on this response variable, variation in this difference was an order of magnitude higher in Spur than LeConte Lake.
+The best fit linear mixed effects model of algal biomass controlled for within lake variation in algal growth (Table 4) included fixed effects for mayfly abundance and time block duration.
+The model also included a random intercept for time block, nested within lake, and allowed the variance of the response variable to differ among time blocks and between lakes (Table 5, Figure 4).